Skip to content

 11. Take Days Off Without Guilt

-What would it mean to realise that your rest days are protecting your income, not costing you income?
+What would it mean to realize that your rest days are protecting your income, not costing you income?

 Burnout is the number one career-killer in webcam modeling.
 More models quit because of exhaustion than because of low earnings.
 And burnout compounds — the longer you push through it without real rest, the longer the recovery.